tobyhodges/studious-happiness/episodes/31-cmd-line.md

 - "The pseudo-file `sys.stdout` connects to a program's standard output."
 ---

-The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.
+The Jupyter Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later one will want to use that code in a program we can run from the command line.
-In order to do that,
-we need to make our programs work like other Unix command-line tools.
-For example,
-we may want a program that reads a dataset and prints the average inflammation per patient.
+In order to do that, we need to make our programs work like other Unix command-line tools.
+For example, we may want a program that reads a dataset and prints the average inflammation per patient.

 > ## Switching to Shell Commands
 >